K7MDL2/SDRPlusPlus/readme.md

 # SDR++, The bloat-free SDR software<br>

 > [!NOTE]
-> This is a SDR++ fork focused on adding Raspberry Pi GPIO feature additions like GPIO rotary encoders for VFO, FFT MIN and MAX, ZOOM, and later some switches.
-I do not have precompiled releases or nightly builds.
+> This is a Pi SDR++ fork for the Raspberry Pi with GPIO rotary encoders for VFO, FFT MIN and MAX, ZOOM, and Snap Interval.
+2 standard encoders (mine are detented) with push switches and 1 high quality encoder (no switch) for VFO tuning are used.
+>
+> I do not have precompiled releases or nightly builds.
 There is currently only the main branch.
-You must build from source which is easy to do.
-> See Wiki Page link below for change notes.
+You must build from source which is easy to do using the instructions on this page.
+See Wiki Page link below for change notes and how to configure your GPIO pin numbers for your encoders and their switches.
 >
 > https://github.com/K7MDL2/SDRPlusPlus/wiki/Change-History
 >